-This is not a crime involving moral turpitude because the minimum conduct to commit the offense does not include intent to gain a benefit or cause liability.54 If the offense resulted in loss exceeding \$10,000, consider a plea to Pen C § 484/487
+This is not a crime involving moral turpitude because the minimum conduct to commit the offense does not include intent to gain a benefit or cause liability.56 It also is not a theft offense and so should not be an aggravated felony if a year or more is imposed.
+But if the offense resulted in loss exceeding \$10,000, this is dangerous: consider a plea to Pen C § 484/487 with less than a year.